davidp84/SEPMA2/README.txt

 4. Main Menu

-4.1 main menu does not have a enter input display text. example (Selection:) - Not fixed as of 15/OCT/2022 (RBullock Testing)
+4.1 main menu does not have a enter input display text. example (Selection:) - Not fixed as of 16/OCT/2022 (RBullock Testing)

-4.2 When input is not correct an available choice there is no error message. - Not fixed as of 15/OCT/2022 (RBullock Testing)
+4.2 When input is not correct an available choice there is no error message. - Not fixed as of 16/OCT/2022 (RBullock Testing)

 5. Staff menu

-5.1 If no option is selected in the staff user interface (i.e. Enter is pressed on a blank line), program will prompt for an input, then proceed with whatever option was chosen previously. - Not fixed as of 15/OCT/2022 (RBullock Testing)(Previous tester ACameron)
+5.1 If no option is selected in the staff user interface (i.e. Enter is pressed on a blank line), program will prompt for an input, then proceed with whatever option was chosen previously. - Not fixed as of 16/OCT/2022 (RBullock Testing)(Previous tester ACameron)

 6. Staff Check ticket status

-6.1 Does not show severity of ticket - Not fixed as of 15/OCT/2022 (RBullock Testing)
+6.1 Does not show severity of ticket - Not fixed as of 16/OCT/2022 (RBullock Testing)

 7.Tech Menu

-7.1 edit ticket menu crashes when letter is typed - Not fixed as of 15/OCT/2022 (RBullock Testing)
+7.1 edit ticket menu crashes when letter is typed - Not fixed as of 16/OCT/2022 (RBullock Testing)

 7.2
-A) created 9 ticket with different levels of severity - Not fixed as of 15/OCT/2022 (RBullock Testing)
+A) created 9 ticket with different levels of severity - Fixed as of 16/OCT/2022 (RBullock Testing)

 B) Check tickets has been assigned to Harry Styles which was 2 tickets